voucherifyio/voucherify-openapi/CONTRIBUTING.md

 - In readme.io, change the current documentation version from `v2018-08-01` to `v2018-08-01-deprecated-mm-dd-yyyy`
 - Change the name of your new release version from `2018-08-01-{your name}-{pull request number}` to `v2018-08-01`

-> [!NOTE] Readme.io cache pages for 15 minutes, for only logged out users.
+> [!NOTE] Readme.io cache pages for 15 minutes, for only logged-out users.
 If you are logged in, then you will always receive the most recent content.